Necessary ingredients to make playdough right at home! Create any color you like with glitter and even fun scented playdoh can be made too!

 - 2-3 drops green or other color of food coloring

 - 1 c water

 - glitter or any other fun add ins

-- In a large pot combine flour, salt, oil, cream of tartar and water.
+- In a large pot over medium heat combine flour, cream of tartar, salt, oil and water.

 - Mix well with a whisk